 In early 2016, The Post began investigating how hundreds of millions of highly addictive pain pills that are sent along a tightly regulated pharmaceutical supply chain were fueling a growing, deadly epidemic.

-• Thirteen drug distributors should have known that hundreds of millions of pills were ending up on the black market, according to court records, DEA documents and legal settlements in administrative cases reviewed by The Post.
-Even when the companies were alerted to suspicious pain clinics or pharmacies, some distributors continued to send drugs.
+• Thirteen drug distributors knew or should have known that hundreds of millions of pills were ending up on the black market, according to court records, DEA documents and legal settlements in administrative cases reviewed by The Post.
+Even when the companies were alerted to suspicious pain clinics or pharmacies by the DEA and their own employees, some distributors ignored the warnings and continued to send drugs.

 • Pharmaceutical companies have hired dozens of officials from the top levels of the DEA during the past decade.
 The hires came after the DEA launched an aggressive campaign to curb the rising opioid epidemic.

 In 2017, reporters dug deeper into the issue, working with “60 Minutes” to explore in greater depth the pressure that had been exerted on Congress by the drug industry and its lobbyists and its impact on some key DEA investigations into large drug companies.